feathr-ai/feathr/docs/quickstart_local_sandbox.md

 ## Build Docker Container

-In the Feathr root directory, run command like below:
+If you want to build the Feathr sandbox, run the below command in the Feathr root directory:

 ```bash
 docker build -f FeathrSandbox.Dockerfile -t feathrfeaturestore/feathr-sandbox .